 The Project site is located within Erie County Agricultural District 8, and surrounding land is predominantly used for agricultural purposes (row crop farming and pastureland).
 Agricultural operations in the region contribute to the local economy and food production.
-The Project area will be located in the northern portion of the Project parcel that is currently being used as a private driving range and has not been utilized for agriculture production in over 20 years.
-The southern portion of the Project parcel is actively farmed (corn and hay) and will not be affected by the Project.
-The Project is within 500 feet of several active farm operations (see Ag Data Statement, Appendix A).
+The Project area will be located in the southern portion of the Project parcel that is currently being used agriculturally for field crops (corn) and was last farmed in 2023 under a lease agreement with a separate farmer.
+There are three existing ponds on-site, including two excavated farm ponds and one natural pond.
+The Project is within 500 feet of multiple active farm operations (see Ag Data Statement, Appendix A).

 As shown in Figure 6 below, the Project parcel contains farmland soils.
-According to the USDA Natural Resources Conservation Service (NRCS) soil classification, approximately 88.50 acres of the 98.00-acre parcel are designated as prime farmland, farmland of statewide importance or prime farmland if drained.
-Refer to Appendix B of the Project SWPPP in Appendix B of this document for the complete soils report.
-The predominant soil types include Canandaigua silt loam, Elnora loamy fine sand, Farnham channery silt loam and Appleton silt loam.
+According to the USDA Natural Resources Conservation Service (NRCS) soil classification, approximately 98.40 acres of the 99.49-acre parcel are designated as prime farmland, farmland of statewide importance, or prime farmland if drained.
+The predominant soil types include Rhinebeck silty clay loam, Raynham silty loam, Canandaigua silt loam, and Blasdell channery silt loam.
 These soils are classified as highly productive and suitable for agricultural use.
-Additionally, as shown in Figure 7 below, approximately 45.49 acres of the 98.00-acre parcel contain soils with mineral soil groups 1-4, which are classified as some of the most productive agricultural soils in New York State.
+Additionally, as shown in Figure 7 below, approximately 21.83 acres of the 99.49-acre parcel contain soils with mineral soil groups 1-4, which are classified as some of the most productive agricultural soils in New York State.